Hershey Montessori School

 “these and other similar ideas that will awaken a realization of the power of man and the greatness of civilization should be presented in a form that will stir genuine emotion, …..” – Dr. Maria Montessori

-Great feedback is pouring in to the news that Hershey Montessori School continues to grow as we add an Upper School (grades 10 – 12) in August 2015.
-The Upper School will be centered on the operation of the farm and its related business as a focal point for student responsibility and entrepreneurship.
-It will also take students into the local community to pursue integrated studies addressing issues of social and environmental impact.
-Our students work will also connect them to experience the roles and activity of county government, such as the judicial, health, community and resource management and related processes in the local county seat of Chardon.
+Great feedback is pouring in to the news that Hershey Montessori School continues to grow as we have added an Upper School starting with grade 10 in August of 2015.
+The Upper School is centered on the operation of the farm and its related business as a focal point for student responsibility and entrepreneurship.
+It is also taking students into the local community to pursue integrated studies addressing issues of social and environmental impact.
+Our students work also connects them to experience the roles and activity of county government, such as the judicial, health, community and resource management and related processes in the local county seat of Chardon.

 “Another aspect of history is that which deals with the effect on humanity of the geographical environment, (and) of contact between different peoples,……” – Dr. Maria Montessori